marklogic-community/marklogic-monitoring-for-splunk/src/main/resources/README.md

 # MarkLogic Monitoring for Splunk

-MarkLogic Monitoring for Splunk provides configurations and pre-built dashboards that deliver real-time visibility into Error, Access, and Audit log events to monitor and analyze MarkLogic logs with Splunk.
+MarkLogic Monitoring for Splunk provides configurations and pre-built dashboards that deliver real-time visibility into Error, Access, Request, and Audit log events to monitor and analyze MarkLogic logs with Splunk.

 The app includes:
 - Monitoring dashboard providing an overview of cluster activity and highlighting significant error events
 - Log file dashboards with filters for Error, Access, and Audit log fields
-- Pre-configured soucetypes and fields for MarkLogic Error, Access, and Audit log messages
+- Pre-configured soucetypes and fields for MarkLogic Error, Access, Request, and Audit log messages
 - Lookups configured with MarkLogic [features, error codes](https://docs.marklogic.com/guide/messages/intro), and [log levels](https://docs.marklogic.com/guide/admin/logfiles#id_37841)

 ## Configuration